Softsun2/DMFsim-benchmarking/readme.md

 ### Docker Container

 [Docker](https://www.docker.com/) is a virtualization software that delivers software in packages called containers.
-You do not need an Ubuntu of linux machine for this approach.
+Docker is supported on Windows, MacOS, and Linux.
 Docker will virtualize an Ubuntu machine with the benchmarking software pre-installed in a docker container.

 1. [Install docker](https://docs.docker.com/engine/install/).
 2. From the command line cd into the repo.